acquia-learnings/booking-app/README.md

 go mod init <project_name>
 ```

-This helps in initializing the project.
+This helps in initializing the `go` project.

 What happens here?